Gathering Crayfish

 When you’ve gathered enough for a meal you now have the option of purging them before you cook them.
 To do this put them in a tub with a little water in and pour over some salt and leave them for an hour or 2.
 They will continuously flush themselves out and anything sitting in their stomachs or intestinal canal will be passed.

-To cook them its the same with any shellfish, simply get some water on a good rolling boil and drop the crayfish straight in.
+To cook them it’s the same with any shellfish, simply get some water on a good rolling boil and drop the crayfish straight in.
 If you wish to kill them first take a strong knife and put the point on the middle of the shell where the body part meets the head section with the blade facing towards the front of the crayfish.
-Then with a single strong motion stab down all the way through it till the point of the knife touches the surface its on, and chop forwards, cutting the head in half.
+Then with a single strong motion stab down all the way through it, till the point of the knife touches the surface it’s on, and chop forwards, cutting the head in half.
 This method is the most humane because as soon as you stab down it destroys the brain, killing it instantly.

 What to do with your cooked crayfish